top of page

 Vegetables

-- Vegetable sticks and cheese (*hard vegetables can be a choking risk for young children)
+• Vegetable sticks (can be steamed or soft vegetables) and cheese (*hard vegetables can be a choking risk for young children)

 x Anna